2qx/vermont.cool/quit/README.md

 About $50-60.

 In 2025, a 25-day course costs $50-60 before tariffs.
 Some users prefer to use two 25 day courses, which would leave them with extra if only one course was needed.

+If a pack a day smoker uses Tabex to quits by day 10, they should see a total return on their investment by day 14.
+The savings from the $50 investment will continue at $12-14 per day in perpetuity―saving roughly $5k annually.

 ## Can I physically buy cytisine OUTSIDE the US?